ajaggoe/fp_project/ASSIGNMENT.md

   1
   ```
   In order for this subtask to count your implementation should handle all JSON and have all basic filters.

+### Advanced tasks

+To get your grade to 100%, your implementation should also include some of the following
+features.
+The order and the number of points corresponds to the expected
+difficulty in implementation.
+Each point is worth 1 percent of the final grade,
+but the total grade is capped at 100%.
+Please note that the tasks in this
+section require the basic functionality from the previous section to be already
+implemented, so it does not make sense to start on these advanced features
+before you are confident in your implementation of the basic part.

+* (7 points) Generic indexing with filters.
+  A more general counterpart for object and array indexing, allowing arbitrary filters and iterators in the brackets.
+  For example: `echo '{"this" : ["that"], "that" : 1}' | jq '.[.this[]]'`, which returns `1`.
+  To keep this assignment independent from one with comparison operators below, you are asked to implement indexing with arbitrary filters, which output either numbers/iterators or strings.
+  Mind that this task also includes slices, generated with filters, e.g. `echo '[1, 2, 3, 4]' | jq '.[.[0]:.[3]]'`.
+  In order for this subtask to count your implementation should handle all JSON values, have all basic filters, and all object constructors.

 * (10 points) More complex value constructors
   This is complementary to the previous subtask -- implement the constructors for arrays (for example `[.items[].name]`, objects (for example `{user}`).